 It is worth noting that there is no significant difference if CFP values for conventional and quality certified production systems.
 This is because producers from both production systems tend to diversify distribution channels and participate basically in the same types of chains, including long and short.
-Because of slightly greater quantities transported in an average delivery the CFP for long chains is about 20% lower.
+Because of slightly greater quantities transported the CFP for long chains is about 20% lower.